raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 To generate a custom HDMI mode start here: https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679

-If you set up a custom hdmi mode, then in config.txt use:
+If you set up a custom HDMI mode, then in config.txt use:
 ```
 dpi_group=2
 dpi_mode=87
 ```

-which will use the custom hdmi timings for DPI.
+which will use the custom HDMI timings for DPI.

 The other option is to use the hdmi_timings config.txt parameter to set the HDMI (DPI) timings directly.
 You still need the `dpi_group=2` and `dpi_mode=87` parameters in config.txt